Excitation and emission wavelengths of various fluorophores

 Ted Salmon lab at UNC-Chapel Hill has detailed protocol to pre-treat coverslips before use.

-There are many mounting media available in the market.
-Users are advised to avoid using VectorShield as this mounting medium does not solidify and generate a lot of problems during imaging.
-There are also several home-made recipes that work very well for fluorescent microscopy.
-One of these is gelvatol, which can be easily made in large quantity and it stores very well for a long time.
+There are many types of mounting media available in the market.
+Users are advised to avoid using VectorShield as this mounting medium does not solidify and generates a lot of problems during imaging.
+I addition to commercial options, there are also several home-made recipes that work very well for fluorescent microscopy.

 Users performing immuno-staining must be aware that autofluorescence is a very common problem in all tissue samples.
 Those who are familiar with chromogenic stain will be dismayed to find that even unstained tissue samples emits fluorescence across very wide spectrum, spanning multiple fluorescent channels.
 This inherent background autofluorescence cannot be easily removed with biochemical treatment, and must be spectrally dealt with before any accurate data can be used for image analysis.
-Please refer to the fluorescent emission fingerprinting link for further details.
-To perform proper linear unmixing of these various contaminants in addition to the desired fluorophore emission, users must supply the Nikon A1R or C2+ systems a few control spectra, as listed below:
+To perform proper linear unmixing of these various contaminants in addition to the desired fluorophore emission, users must supply the Nikon A1R a few control spectra, as listed below:

 1. Pure background autofluorescence